Naipei-Lantei7/Assignment/v/code/README.md

 h3 -the sub-heading of the images,acts as an intriduction of the image displayed p-where I write the captions of the images using the parapgraph element
 ### Page outcome
-The images in the site should
+The images in the site should have images in a colunm format with the sub-heading above them